Basic Text Extraction using Java

 Use ParagraphAbsorber when you need structural grouping instead of a single plain text stream.
 It returns page markups with sections, paragraphs, lines, and TextFragment objects, which is useful when the output must preserve logical blocks of text.

-1. Open the source PDF Document.
+1. Open the source PDF in a Document instance.

 5. Write the extracted paragraph text to the output file.